 You will need:

-- LHRW Assessment Summary - AS1 form/s issued by a Queensland Accredited Assessor.
+- Candidate Assessment Summary form/s issued by a Queensland Accredited Assessor.

-- Details of their QGov/Google/Microsoft account.
+- Details of your QGov/Google/Microsoft account.
 If you do not have one of these accounts you can register for a QGov account during the application process.

 - A valid email address.

-- The customer reference number (CRN) from one of the following Queensland Transport and Main Roads (TMR) issued licence cards:
+- The customer reference number (CRN) from one of the following Queensland Department of Transport and Main Roads (DTMR) issued licence cards:

 - Details of any photographic HRW licences you hold that were issued by another state, territory or the Commonwealth.
-A credit or debit visa card to pay the $91.50 application fee
+A credit or debit visa card to pay the application fee.

-Retain your AS1 and proof of payment as evidence that you can lawfully perform work in the relevant class of high risk, pending a decision on your application.
+Retain your Candidate Assessment Summary form and proof of payment as evidence that you can lawfully perform work in the relevant class of high risk, pending a decision on your application.